kworam/ProcScript/README.md

             return PS.NEXT;
         }

-To set a Proc's "in-out" or "out" parameter, set a Proc local with same name to the desired value.  `blockFunction2` of `MyFirstProc` demonstrates this with "out" parameter `output1`:
+To set the value of a Proc's "in-out" or "out" parameter, set a Proc local with same name to the desired value.  `blockFunction2` of `MyFirstProc` demonstrates this with "out" parameter `output1`:

         function blockFunction2() {